Protection against discrimination against foreigners

 5. Conclusion

 Discrimination against foreigners in the workplace is prohibited by law in Germany.
-The General Equal Treatment Act (AGG) protects foreign skilled workers from discrimination – both during the application process and during ongoing employment.
+The General Equal Treatment Act (AGG) protects skilled foreign workers from discrimination – both during the application process and during ongoing employment.
 Employers are obligated to actively prevent discrimination (Section 12 AGG).
-Racist comments, unjustified dismissals, or rejection based on origin or name can be prosecuted.
+Racist comments, unjustified dismissals, or rejections based on origin or name can be prosecuted.
 Those affected are entitled to compensation or reinstatement (Section 15 AGG) and should document incidents, contact the anti-discrimination agency, or seek legal advice.
-Those who fight against discrimination against foreigners are not only acting in their own interest – they are also strengthening a discrimination-free and diverse work culture in Germany.
+Those who take a stand against discrimination against foreigners are not only acting in their own interest – they are also strengthening a discrimination-free and diverse work culture in Germany.

 [1] Däubler/Hjort/Schubert/Wolmerath, Labour Law, 5th edition 2022